 The paintings of the art award winner Susanne Rikus speak directly to her public in a very special way.

-It is the force of an authentic and transforming painting fed by wisdom, which produces such an effect.
-As an opposite pole to hectic daily life, the expressive works create a stimulating and yet calming, unifying and centering atmosphere in space.
+It is the power of an authentic and transforming painting fed by wisdom, which produces such an effect.
+As an opposite pole to hectic daily life, the expressive works create a stimulating and yet calming, unifying, and centering atmosphere in space.
 In it, the viewers can quickly come into their own and have a sense that the message of the paintings is unfolding and allows them to understand in the deep layers of consciousness.

 Susanne Rikus, actually an architect, uses her grasp of building and its specific surroundings when she gets into the preparation for her artistic works.